iDynamics: A Configurable Emulation Framework for Evaluating Microservice Scheduling Policies under Controllable Cloud-Edge Dynamics: Scheduling Policy Extender

 \subsection{Utility Function Module}

 The utility function module complements the policy interface, providing ready-to-use functions that simplify and accelerate the extension of custom policies.
 At the node level, it includes functions for collecting real-time node resource usage and network metrics, transforming them into structured objects compatible with scheduling algorithms.
-At the pod level, utility functions assist in managing pod resource specifications, SLA requirements, and metric unit conversions.
-Furthermore, additional helper functions utilize monitoring tools such as \texttt{Prometheus} to gather comprehensive cluster-level metrics and network conditions.
-By leveraging these pre-built utility functions, users can rapidly and effectively develop sophisticated scheduling policies tailored to specific operational contexts.
+At the pod level, utility functions help manage pod resource specifications, SLA requirements, and metric unit conversions.
+Furthermore, additional helper functions utilize monitoring tools such as Prometheus to gather comprehensive cluster-level metrics and network conditions.
+By leveraging these pre-built utility functions, practitioners and researchers can rapidly and effectively develop sophisticated scheduling policies tailored to specific operational contexts.